City with powiat rights

-A city with powiat rights (miasto na prawach powiatu) is in Poland a designation denoting 66 of the 107 cities (the urban gminas which are governed by a city mayor or prezydent miasta) which exercise also the powers and duties of a county (powiat), thus being an independent city.
+A city with powiat rights (miasto na prawach powiatu) is a designation in Poland denoting 66 of the 107 cities (the urban gminas which are governed by a city mayor or prezydent miasta) which exercise also the powers and duties of a county (powiat), thus being an independent city.
 They have roughly the same status as former county boroughs in the United Kingdom.

 Sometimes, such a city will also be referred to in Polish as city county (powiat grodzki); this term however is not official (it was used during the interwar times of the Second Polish Republic).
 The contemporary term city with powiat rights should not be used interchangeably with the interwar city county.

 Such cities are distinct from and independent of the 314 regular powiats (sometimes referred as 'land counties' (powiaty ziemskie), again a term that was used in the interwar period and is not used in modern Polish law).